-The hotels are engaged with both local charity groups and the Rezidor Hotel Group corporate international charity organisation, the World Childhood Foundation.
-The mission of Childhood is to defend the rights of the child and to promote better living conditions for vulnerable and exploited children at risk all over the world.
+The hotels are engaged with both local charity groups and the Carlson Rezidor Hotel Group corporate international charity organization, the World Childhood Foundation.
+The mission of the foundation is to defend the rights of the child and to promote better living conditions for vulnerable and exploited children at risk all over the world.

 Some of the RB activities and achievements of this hotel:

 - The hotel took part in the fundraising effort for the Theodora Foundation, which, among other activities, provides hospital clowns to cheer up children during their stays at the clinic.

 - The hotel sponsored a blood donation drive at the hotel and a non-smoking day for guests and employees.

 - The hotel sponsors all employees who wish to participate in the annual Lucerne city run.

 - The hotel participates in the annual Pro Velo bike-to-work month.
 As a team-building exercise, each group of four has the opportunity to win prizes.